Roman number d. How do Roman numerals work?

 • XC = 90

-It should be noted that other methods of "subtraction" are not allowed; thus, the number 99 should be written as XCIX, but not as IC.
-However, nowadays, in some cases, a simplified notation of Roman numbers is also used: for example, in Microsoft Excel, when converting Arabic numerals to Roman using the “ROMAN ()” function, you can use several types of representation of numbers, from classical to highly simplified (for example, the number 499 can be written as CDXCIX, LDVLIV, XDIX, VDIV, or ID).
-The simplification is that to reduce any digit, any other digit can be written to the left of it:
+It should be noted that other methods of “subtraction” are unacceptable; thus, the number 99 should be written as XCIX, but not as IC.
+However, nowadays, in some cases, a simplified notation of Roman numerals is also used: for example, in Microsoft Excel, when converting Arabic numerals to Roman using the “ROMAN()” function, you can use several types of representation of numbers, from classical to highly simplified (for example, the number 499 can be written as CDXCIX, LDVLIV, XDIX, VDIV or ID).
+The simplification is that to reduce a digit, any other digit can be written to the left of it:

-Cases of such notation of numbers (usually years) are often found in the credits of US television series.
+Cases of such recording of numbers (usually years) are often found in the credits of US television series.
 For example, for the year 1998: IIMM instead of MCMXCVIII.

 Application

 Autograph of B. N. Yeltsin November 10, 1988.
 The month is indicated in Roman numerals.
-Roman numerals for the day of the week on a shop window in Vilnius
+Roman numerals indicating the day of the week on a shop window in Vilnius

 • Corps number in the Armed Forces

-• Blood group on the patches of the uniform of the military personnel of the Armed Forces of the Russian Federation
+• Blood type on the uniform patches of the Russian Armed Forces

 • In mathematical analysis, the number of the derivative above the third is sometimes written in Roman numerals.

-Roman numerals were widely used in the USSR when indicating the date to indicate the month of the year, for example: 11 / III-85 or 9.XI.89, this can be seen on many archival documents of those times.
-In a similar way, through a slash, they also wrote down the date of the lesson in class journals, for example: 24/II.
-A special format was often used to indicate dates of life and death on tombstones, where the month of the year was also indicated by Roman numerals, for example: 18 6 X I I 78 ∼ 19 5 I I I 53 (\displaystyle 18(\frac (6)(XII))78\sim 19 (\frac (5)(III))53) .
+Roman numerals were widely used in the USSR when indicating the date to indicate the month of the year, for example: 11/III-85 or 9.XI.89, this can be seen in many archival documents of those times.
+Similarly, using a slash, they also wrote down the date of the lesson in class journals, for example: 24/II.
+To indicate dates of life and death on tombstones, a special format was often used, where the month of the year was also indicated in Roman numerals, for example: 18 6 X I I 78 ∼ 19 5 I I I 53 (\displaystyle 18(\frac (6)(XII))78\sim 19 (\frac (5)(III))53) .
 A similar format was used in medical certificates in the 1970s and 1980s.

 With the transition to computer processing of information, date formats based on Roman numerals have practically fallen out of use.

-In other languages, the scope of Roman numerals may differ.
-In Western countries, the number of the year is often written in Roman numerals, for example, on the gables of buildings and in the credits of film and video products.
+In other languages, the scope of application of Roman numerals may have specific features.
+In Western countries, the year number is often written in Roman numerals, for example, on the gables of buildings and in the credits of film and video products.

 Unicode

-Displaying all of these characters requires software that supports the Unicode standard and a font that contains the corresponding glyphs (such as the Universalia font).
+Displaying all of these characters requires software that supports the Unicode standard and a font that contains the glyphs corresponding to these characters (for example, the Universalia font).

 Regular Expressions